zdravkov/kendo-docs/api/dataviz/diagram.md

 ##### direction `String`

-This can be one of the four standard directions: 'left', 'right', 'top', 'bottom'.
+This can be one of the four supported directions:

+* "left"
+* "right"
+* "top"
+* "bottom"

 ### getShapeById